Steyr IWS 2000

-The Steyr IWS 2000 is an Austrian single-shot bolt-action anti-materiel rifle produced by Steyr Mannlicher.
-IWS stands for Infantry Weapon System.
-Unlike other anti-tank rifle designs, it has a smoothbore barrel.
-This facilitates higher projectile velocities and allows a longer barrel service life, but the lack of gyroscopic spin-stabilization requires the projectile to have aerodynamic stabilizing fins instead.
-The IWS is chambered in a 15.2×169 mm armor-piercing fin-stabilized discarding-sabot cartridge, and is the first man-portable rifle to use this type of ammunition.
+The Steyr Infantry Weapon System 2000 (IWS 2000) is a single-shot, bolt-action anti-materiel rifle produced by Austrian firearm manufacturer Steyr Mannlicher.
+Unlike other anti-tank rifle designs, the IWS 2000 has a smoothbore barrel.
+This facilitates higher projectile velocities and allows a longer barrel service life, but the lack of rifling-induced gyroscopic spin-stabilization requires the IWS 2000's projectile to have aerodynamic stabilizing fins instead, making it an armor-piercing fin-stabilized discarding-sabot projectile.

 The first variant of the weapon was the proposed AMR 5075 (AMR standing for anti-materiel rifle).
 It was to fire the same type of ammunition as the IWS 2000 and to use a 5-round detachable box magazine.
 However, that version did not pass the proposal stage.

 Design

 The weapon is based on a 9+3/4 in bolt action mechanism that recoils inside the stock.
 This mechanism, usually found in artillery, helps manage the heavy recoil forces of the 15.2 mm Steyr APFSDS round due to its damping effect that allows for force distribution over a longer period of time.
-After firing, the action recoils into a shock-absorbing hydro-pneumatic sleeve much like those found on a LG 1 Mark II 105 mm Howitzer.
-The IWS 2000 also uses a multi-baffle muzzle brake to distribute muzzle energy and further reduce recoil, similar to that used on the D-30 2A18M 122 mm towed howitzer.
+After firing, the action recoils into a shock-absorbing hydro-pneumatic sleeve; the IWS 2000 also uses a multi-baffle muzzle brake to distribute muzzle energy and further reduce recoil.
 The entire rifle body is made up of a combination of high-tension plastics and superlight polymers to increase manageability and cut down on weight.
 The smoothbore barrel is easily detached and packed away for increased mobility.
-The APFSDS round is inserted from the side of the weapon, much like with usual single-shot rifles.
+The cartridge round is inserted from the side of the weapon.

 Ammunition

-The projectile is a 20-gram, 15.2 mm fin-stabilized discarding-sabot type with armor-piercing capability which the IWS 2000 was specifically designed to fire only.
-It contains a dart-shaped penetrator of either tungsten carbide or depleted uranium, capable of piercing 40 mm of rolled homogeneous armor at a range of 1,000 m, as well as causing secondary fragmentation.
-The cartridge consists of a plastic case, a steel head, and a plastic sabot shell around the penetrator, and has a maximum diameter of 26 millimeters, at its base.
-The complete projectile assembly with its four sabot segments weighs 35 grams.
+The 15.2x169mm cartridge is a fin-stabilized discarding-sabot round the IWS 2000 was specifically designed for firing.
+Its maximum diameter is 26 millimeters, at its base, and with the projectile seated in it, the entire cartridge weighs 150 grams and is 207 millimeters long.

+The cartridge consists of several components: